Catalin-Ioan-Sapariuc/flask-api-for-openai-general/README.md

 Note, this can be integrated into an automatic flask app (deployed using Heroku or Render)

-# Website
+#App:

-This website is built using Flask, HTML, CSS, SQL and OpenAI GPT3
+This app is built using Flask, HTML, CSS, SQL and OpenAI GPT3

 ### Pre-requisites: